 2. The Secretariat shall transmit to the Parties, before the end of each calendar year, a report taking into account material provided by Parties under Articles 4.4(f) and 7.3 on the previous calendar year, containing the following:

-(a) Information regarding transboundary movement of hazardous wastes in which Parties have been involved, including:
+(a) Information regarding transboundary movement of hazardous wastes and other wastes in which Parties have been involved, including:

-(i) the quantity of hazardous wastes exported, their category, characteristics, destination, any transit country and disposal method as stated in the notification;
+(i) the quantity of hazardous wastes and other wastes exported, their category, characteristics, destination, any transit country and disposal method as stated in the notification;

-(ii) the amount of hazardous wastes imported, their category, characteristics, origin, and disposal methods;
+(ii) the amount of hazardous wastes and other wastes imported, their category, characteristics, origin, and disposal methods;

 (iii) disposals which did not proceed as intended; and

-(iv) efforts to achieve a reduction of the amount of hazardous wastes subject to transboundary movement.
+(iv) efforts to achieve a reduction of the amount of hazardous wastes and other wastes subject to transboundary movement.

 (b) Information on measures adopted by Parties in the implementation of this Convention;

-(c) Information where it is available on the effects on human health and the environment from the generation, transportation and disposal of hazardous wastes in the Convention Area.
+(c) Information where it is available on the effects on human health and the environment from the generation, transportation and disposal of hazardous wastes and other wastes in the Convention Area.
 The information may take the form of statistical data;

-(d) Information on accidents occurring during transboundary movements, treatment and disposal of hazardous wastes and on measures undertaken to deal with them;
+(d) Information on accidents occurring during transboundary movements, treatment and disposal of hazardous wastes and other wastes and on measures undertaken to deal with them;

 (e) Information on environmentally sound treatment and disposal options operated by Parties; and

-(f) Information on measures undertaken by Parties for the development of cleaner production technologies for the reduction and/or elimination of the production of hazardous wastes.
+(f) Information on measures undertaken by Parties for the development of cleaner production technologies for the reduction and/or elimination of the production of hazardous wastes and other wastes.

 3. The Secretariat’s functions shall be carried out by SPREP.